Meet Dr. Ian Sheffer

-I generally recommend someone schedule an appointment about a two months in advance.
-We can provide general advice on mosquitos and food-borne illnesses at any time, but in order for many vaccines to be effective, you need to get them well ahead of time.
+I generally recommend someone schedule an appointment about two months in advance.
+We can provide general advice on mosquitoes and food-borne illnesses at any time, but in order for many vaccines to be effective, you need to get them well ahead of time.
 Some vaccines also require a series of injections over a period of time to provide protection, so the further in advance that can be planned, the better.

 What kind of information should someone bring to a travel health appointment?

 In addition to their travel itinerary, the most important thing to bring is a current list of your medical conditions, medications you take, and your past medical history.
 Vaccine records are also helpful if you have access to them.
 For the travel itinerary, you should include where you're going, how long you're going to be there, and what type of traveling you'll be doing.
-For example, a two-week stay at an all-inclusive resort is much different than a month-long mission trip to rural area.
+For example, a two-week stay at an all-inclusive resort is much different than a month-long mission trip to a rural area.